 It is important, however, that HBCU students understand employment trends, and learn about what employers say they want.

-Having worked with thousands of college students, including HBCU students – I can tell you that – regardless of college major, graduates can build a successful career in a field they love.
+I have worked with thousands of college students, including HBCU students.
+Therefore I know that regardless of college major, graduates build successful careers in the fields they love.
 They key is to plan early, expand industry and career awareness and stay on top of employment trends.

-So whether you are a Liberal Arts, Pre-Law or a Biology major, there are roles for you in emerging industries if you develop skills that are flexible and transferable between industries and stay focused on your longer term career goals.
+So whether you are a Liberal Arts, Pre-Law or a Biology major, there are roles for you in emerging industries.
+Your goal should be to develop these post pandemic job skills.
+These skills are flexible and transferable between industries regardless of your longer term career goals.